-But these superfood chocolate bars sweetened only with dates, full of superfoods like coconut oil, chia seeds, cacao powder and coconut flakes are so 2020.
+But these superfood chocolate bars are sweetened only with dates, and full of superfoods like coconut oil, chia seeds, cacao powder, and coconut flakes!

 I decided to see what happens if I use dates instead of maple syrup and it so worked!
 If you love dark chocolate and coconut oil, you will love this treat and healthy chocolate coconut balls too.
 And chia seeds make it so crunchy.
 Tastes almost like toffee dark chocolate bar.

 Just pulse the dates, coconut oil and cacao powder in a food processor or a powerful blender for a minute.
 Not more.
 You don’t want a paste.